happynger/42projectGen/README.md

 It ain't pretty to look at yet... keyword **_yet_**

 Also I do not have 50 years of experience in C# so if you find something that could be done better I am down to change it!

+# How to use

+If you want to run executable just go into the folder /Executable and run the ./generator

+The first time you run it it will generate a _config.json_ file that you can change to your hearts content.